FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 ## Archiving

 These are the global options for fetching and retaining articles from feeds.
-They can be overwridden by individual feed’ssettings.
+They can be overwridden by individual feed’s settings.

 ## Maintenance

-This allows for purging/optimizing the current user’sarticles in the database.
+This allows for purging/optimizing the current user’s articles in the database.

 # Sharing